tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 ## 10 Concatenate Values From Multiple Rows Into One Column {#10}

 If you want to concatenate values from multiple rows into one and you want to order it then you have to use FOR XML PATH.
 The ORDER BY is -not- guaranteed to be processed before the concatenation occurs, if you use that technique.
-However, it -is- guaranteed if you use FOR XML PATH(”).
+However, it -is- guaranteed if you use FOR XML PATH(").

 Let's take a look.
 First create these tables